Primary Total Hip Replacement

-Total hip replacement is a surgical procedure in which the worn out or damaged bone is removed from the hip joint and replaced with artificial components.
+Primary Total Hip Replacement is a surgical procedure in which the worn-out joint is replaced with artificial components.
 The hip joint is one of the body's largest weight-bearing joints, located between the thigh bone (femur) and the pelvis (acetabulum).
-It is a ball and socket joint in which the head of the femur is the ball and the pelvic acetabulum forms the socket.
-The joint surface is covered by a smooth cartilage which acts as a cushion and facilitates movements of the joint.
-Repetitive wear and tear, injury, inflammatory disorders, developmental deformities, and other diseases of the joint can damage this protective layer of cartilage, causing pain and difficulty in performing daily activities.
-Total hip replacement surgery is an option to relieve severe arthritis pain that limits your daily activities.
+It is a ball and socket joint in which the head of the femur is the ball, and the acetabulum forms the socket.
+The femoral head and the acetabulum are covered by a smooth connective tissue layer called articular cartilage.
+The hip joined is also lined up by a thicker connective tissue layer called the labrum.
+Together, the labrum and the articular cartilage provide shock-absorbing effects and facilitate movements of the joint.
+Repetitive wear and tear, injury, inflammatory disorders, developmental deformities, and other diseases of the joint can damage the hip joint, resulting in pain and difficulty performing daily activities.
+Total hip replacement surgery is an option to relieve severe pain due to degenerative hip disease.

-During the procedure, an incision is made over the hip to expose the hip joint and the femur is dislocated from the acetabulum.
-The femoral head is removed.
-The surface of the socket is cleaned and the damaged or arthritic bone is removed using a reamer.
-The acetabular component is inserted into the socket and sometimes augmented with screws .
-A liner made of plastic, ceramic or metal is placed inside the acetabular component.
-The femur or thigh bone is then prepared by removing the arthritic bone using special instruments, to fit the new metal femoral component.
-The femoral component is then secured into the femoral canal either by a press fit (cementless) technique or using bone cement.
-A femoral head component made of metal or ceramic is then secured onto the femoral stem.
+During the procedure, an incision is made over the hip to expose the hip joint, the femoral head is dislocated from the acetabulum and then resected.
+The surface of the socket is prepared with a hemispherical reamer.
+The acetabular component is then inserted into the prepared surface and sometimes augmented with screws to hold the fixation.
+A plastic, ceramic or metal liner is placed inside the acetabular component.
+The femur is then instrumented and subsequently fitted with a prosthetic femoral component.
+The femoral component is secured into the femoral canal either by a press fit (cementless) technique or using bone cement.
+Finally, a femoral head component is secured onto the femoral stem and the hip joint is reduced.
 The muscles and tendons around the new joint are repaired and the incision is closed.

 Components of a Hip Implant